Ferparishuertas/iobuilders/tokenized-money-poc/README.md

 > TBD Talk about HTTP2/HTTPS only, JWT tokens, AWS VPCs and roles, etc.

-## Team
+## Team & Culture

-> TBD

-Regarding the team, based on the technical proposal, the team should be able to:
+Regarding the team, based on this technical proposal, the team should be able to:

-  - Work in a full-stack style.
-  - Follow **DevOps** philosophy.

-> TBD continue
+  - Work in a **full-stack** style.
+At the begining it will be a small team, so the team members should be able to understand and work in all application layers
+  - Follow **BizDevSecOps** (business, delevopment, security and Operations) philosophy.
+The team should be responsible about all the project life-cicyle, and also works in an autonomous way.
+  - Have an **agile** mindset.
+Inspect and adapt!!

+> **You Build It, You Run it!**

-So, given this requirements, the team needs roles that are:
+So, given this requirements, and keeping in mind the team needs roles with some technical skills, like:

-  - Have expertise on AWS and automatization.
+  - Expertise on AWS and automatization.
   - Seniority on UI development.
 Good skills on UX.
-  - Backend developers, with strong knowledge in selected programming languages.
-Also with good learning skills, to be able to work with smart contracts (Solidity), blockchain, Ethereum, etc.
+  - Backend developemt knowledge in selected programming languages.
+  - Ideally blockchain/smartcontract knowledge.
+If is not possible, good learning skills, to be able to learn and work with smart contracts, blockchain, Ethereum, etc.

-> TBD continue

-## Culture

-> TBD.
-Talk about **BizSecDevOps** teams, product full-stack ownership, responsability, autonomy, pair/mob programming, TDD/BDD,...

-> TBD Keep the systems up and running
+  - Be able to work following some development approach, like pair/mod programming, TDD, BDD, etc.
+  - Define product metrics like OKRs, PKIs, etc.